 Myrtle real estate is some of the most expensive in Mississippi, although Myrtle house values don't compare to the most expensive real estate in the U.S.

-Myrtle is a blue-collar town, with 51.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Myrtle is generally considered to be a blue-collar town.
+51.45% of the Myrtle workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Myrtle is a town of transportation and shipping workers, professionals, and service providers.
 There are especially a lot of people living in Myrtle who work in healthcare (7.51%), sales jobs (6.65%), and community and social services (6.36%).

-Myrtle is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Myrtle does not have a public transit system used by locals to get to and from work.

 The per capita income in Myrtle in 2022 was $23,188, which is middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $92,752 for a family of four.
 However, Myrtle contains both very wealthy and poor people as well.